How to Build the Best PC for Emulation and Retro Gaming

 Once again, this build differs from the builds on our homepage by placing more budgetary stress on the CPU and RAM than on the graphics card (prioritizing what emulators use the most over what general PC games use the most).
 Regardless, this computer would be capable of providing great performance in the vast majority of conventional PC games at 1080p; and as for the task at hand, this build would be suitable for emulation of home consoles up to the late 2000s, and handheld consoles up to the early 2010s (emulators permitting).

 Motherboard: Gigabyte X570 Aorus Elite

 Storage 1: 1TB NVMe SSD

 Power Supply: EVGA SuperNOVA 750 G3

 The Absurd, Beastly Emulation Build ($2800)

 If you want to be beyond certain that you’re receiving the best performance that any given emulator is theoretically capable of giving, then this is the build for you.

 This build features an i9-9900K even though it's not the single most expensive CPU available, because the vast majority of emulators rely entirely (or almost entirely) on the first and second core of the CPU; all of the very-high-tier workstation CPUs from both Intel and AMD feature lower per-core speeds in exchange for higher core counts, which makes them slightly worse choices for an emulation-centric build.
-But unlike the build above, this time the i9 is bolstered by one of the best GPUs on the market, a further doubling of the RAM, and an extremely high-speed M.2 SSD.
+But unlike the build above, this time the i9 is bolstered by one of the best GPUs on the market, a further doubling of the RAM, and even more high-speed SSD storage space.

 This machine would not only be capable of doing all of the emulation mentioned in each of the above builds (and maybe more, pending future emulator development . . .) but would also be suitable for high-performance gaming in any modern conventional PC game (including at resolutions above 1080p).